-not already be occupied, for the power of resorting to the coasts upon points which may not already be occupied, for the purpose of trading with the natives; saving, always, the restrictions and conditions determined by the following articles.
 "ART.
 II.
-With the view of preventing the rights of navigation and of fishing, exercised upon the great ocean by the citizens and subjects of the high contracting powers, from becoming the pretext for an illicit trade with their respective establishments, it is agreed that the citizens of the United States shall not resort to any part of the coasts already occupied by Russian establishments, or belonging to Russia, from the line of demarcation pointed out in the article below, without the permission of the governor or commander of said establishments; and that reciprocally, the subjects of Russia shall not resort, without permission, to any establishment of the United States upon the northwest coast, from the same line of demarcation.
-"ART.
-III.
-It is, moreover, agreed that, in the respective possessions of the two high
+With the view of preventing the rights of navigation and of fishing, exercised upon the great ocean by the citizens and subjects of the high contracting powers, from becoming the pretext for an illicit trade with their respective establishments, it is agreed that the citizens of the United States shall not resort to any part of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended by President at the enterty of the coasts already expended at the enterty of t any part of the coasts already occupied by Russian establishments, or belonging to Russia, from the line of demarcation pointed out in the article below, without the permission of the governor or commander of said establishments; and that reciprocally, the subjects of Russia shall not resort, without permission, to any establishment of the United States upon the northwest coast, from the same line of demarcation.

 "ART.
 III.
-It is, moreover, agreed that, in the respective possessions of the two high powers on the northwest coast of America, or in any of the adjacent islands, there shall not be formed by the citizens of the United States, or under the anthority of the said States, any establishments to the north of 54° 40' of north latitude; and that, in the same manner, there shall be none formed by Russian subjects, or under the authority of Russia, to the south of the same parallel.
+It is, moreover, agreed that, in the respective possessions of the two high powers on the northwest coast of America, or in any of the adjacent islands, there shall not be formed by the citizens of the United States, or under the authority of the said States, any establishments to the north of 54° 40' of north latitude; and that, in the same manner, there shall be none formed by Russian subjects, or under the authority of Russia, to the south of the same parallel.